1. Check tyre pressures once per month

 According to the Energy Saving Trust, an empty roof rack adds 16 percent drag when driving at 75mph.
 At the same speed a roof box adds 39 per cent, making your vehicle much less fuel-efficient.

-Driving with an open window also has a similar effect, although not many of us will be doing that at the minute.
+Driving with an open window also has a similar effect, which many of us will be doing at the moment, in this heat.